jloOop/Boundary-Spin-Momentum-Filtering-Data/README.md

 - Commit compact processed tables, reduced outputs, representative figures, and documented GIFs.
 - Keep full raw GPU/HPC output in `runs/`, scratch storage, external archives, or GitHub releases when appropriate.
 - Do not treat this repository as a complete raw simulation archive.
-- Use `constants.npz` and `summary.json` as the source of truth for the parameters of a specific run.
+- Use `constants.npz` and `summary.json` as the source of truth for parameters of a specific run.

 ---

 ## Correct interpretation of trajectories

-Bohmian trajectories shown in this repository are used as Monte Carlo samples of the **same detector-present spinor-ABC flux law**.
+Bohmian trajectories shown in this repository are Monte Carlo samples of the same detector-present spinor-ABC flux law.
 They are not a separate no-detector arrival-time proposal.

 Use this wording: